-In above strategy, some tasks may get starved although the possibility is remote.
+In above strategy, some tasks may get starved although the possibility is remote (e.g. tasks with bad data locality may be queued indefinitely).
 FC and DLC can be reduced for the tasks that have been waiting in queue for long time, so that they tend to be scheduled at the subsequent scheduling points.